 In 1947, Nabhani joined the Arab Nationalist Bloc, which held its first meeting in Haifa in June of that year; the group was to remain local in its impact and was not destined to last.
 Meanwhile, and as a reaction to what had happened to his homeland and people at the hands of the Zionists, he sought to reconcile the Islamic and nationalist positions.
 This was clear in his earliest books, for instance, Saving Palestine.

-After the disaster that befell Palestine in 1948, Nabhani took refuge in Syria but returned that same year to Jerusalem where he was appointed a judge of its religious court under Jordanian rule and then a member of the religious court of appeal.
+After the Nakba in 1948, Nabhani took refuge in Syria but returned that same year to Jerusalem where he was appointed a judge of its religious court under Jordanian rule and then a member of the religious court of appeal.
 He also lectured at the Islamic Scientific College in Amman.

 In 1951, Nabhani resigned from his judicial functions and ran for elections to the Jordanian parliament, but his bid was unsuccessful.